3dgeo-heidelberg/pytreedb/README.md

 The `Python` REST interface and all clients, such as the web frontend, simply use the methods and functionality of the Python class.

-:information_source: Please refer to our [publication](## Citation) for further details on the scientific concept behind and software design of this open source project.
+:information_source: Please refer to our [scientific publication](#citation) for further details on the scientific concept behind and software design of this open source project.

 ## 💻 Download and Installation